iAdityaNarayanT/React-Basics/README.md

 📌 State can be kept within the current component, passed down to child components using props, or lifted up to a common parent component.

 ![image](https://github.com/iAdityaNarayanT/React-Basics/blob/3f2dd5cea5a66b45406888fe97f3c506d419a4a8/assets/React%20state%20mgmt.png)

+## Derived State

+💡 Derived state is computed from another existing piece of state or props.

+💡 It is used to avoid creating additional state variables that depend on the same data.

+💡 Updating derived state is automatic and does not require manual syncing.

+💡 Derived state can be derived from the existing state or props in a component.

+💡 It is recommended to use derived state when one state can easily be computed from another, to avoid unnecessary complexity and potential errors.

+💡 The cart state in the example serves as a single source of truth for the numItems and totalPrice state variables.